Unnecessary dental procedures are by far the most common and most costly of all dental scams.

 Getting your teeth straightened does NOT make your teeth, gums or jaw joint healthier!

-A business dentist will talk about your bite and teeth as if you had some disease that needs correcting: they will say that you have a deep bite and/ or over-jet/ cross-bite as if they were a disease, convincing you that you NEED the teeth straightened.
+A business dentist will talk about your bite and teeth as if you had some disease that needs correcting: they will say that you have a "deep bite" and/ or "over-jet" and/or "cross-bite" as if they were a disease, convincing you that you NEED the teeth straightened.

 Orthodontics is a cosmetic procedure, not a health procedure.
-If you are getting your teeth straightened make sure you understand the only reason for it: COSMETICS.
+So if you are getting your teeth straightened, make sure you understand the only reason for it: COSMETICS.

 Save on dental costs and don’t get your teeth straightened if you think you are doing it to improve your dental health.

 A root canal is a filling inside the root of a tooth.

 When bacteria have found their way inside the tooth's root, most commonly because of tooth decay (cavity), a root canal is needed because otherwise, the bacteria will spread into the bone, gum and face.